Block Google Workspace security risks with the right settings

 - Update your licenses when the time comes.
 This way, you get new features and possibilities to improve your security.
 For example, Enterprise licenses have multiple security features other licenses don’t include.

-If you’re not sure where to begin, get our Health Check.
-We will audit your whole Google environment, including the security settings.
+If you’re not sure where to begin, do our free Health Check.
+You can quickly see if your Google Workspace needs some work.